lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     the serpent handlers who welcomed me into their churches, a hearty thanks is also warranted.

-[^2]: In the course of this essay, I shift back and forth between snake
+[^2]: In the course of this essay, I shift back and forth between *snake*
-    and serpent handling.
+    and *serpent* handling.
 My use of these terms is not arbitrary and they should not be read synonymously.
-For Christians who handle poisonous snakes in churches and revival meetings, the self-conscious use of the term serpent directly appeals to scriptural references to serpent.
-Because of their reliance on the King James Version of the Bible and its use of the word serpent in several key passages---especially Mark 16---handlers emphasize that they handle serpents, with all the symbolic and theological weight inherent in the term.
-For scholarly assessments of this symbolic manipulation of serpent, see Jim Birckhead, "Reading 'Snake Handling': Critical Reflections," in *Anthropology of Religion: A Handbook*, ed.
+For Christians who handle poisonous snakes in churches and revival meetings, the self-conscious use of the term serpent directly appeals to scriptural references to *serpent*.
+Because of their reliance on the King James Version of the Bible and its use of the word serpent in several key passages---especially Mark 16---handlers emphasize that they handle *serpents*, with all the symbolic and theological weight inherent in the term.
+For scholarly assessments of this symbolic manipulation of *serpent*, see Jim Birckhead, "Reading 'Snake Handling': Critical Reflections," in *Anthropology of Religion: A Handbook*, ed.
 Stephen D. Glazier (Westport, Conn.: Greenwood Press, 1997), 19--84; and Ralph W. Hood Jr., "When the Spirit Maims and